SystemsApproach/private5g/core.rst

 - *NRF (NF Repository Function):* Used to discover available services (network functions), and so is similar to a *Discovery Service*.

-Note that while the above list includes well-known microservices that are similar to some of 3GPP-specified control functions, we do this primarily to help explain the general role each component plays.
-In some cases, substituting an existing cloud native component is a viable implementation option.
+The above list includes 3GPP-specified control functions that are, in some cases, similar to well-known microservices.
+In such cases, substituting an existing cloud native component is a viable implementation option.
 For example, MongoDB can be used to implement a UDSF.
 In other cases, however, such a one-for-one swap is not possible due to assumptions 3GPP makes.
 For example, AUSF, UMD,